rylew2/portfolio-rylew/content/book/managerspath.md

 # Chapter 5: Managing a Team

 The report manager relationship is largely similar when you're managing one or multiple people, however when you start managing a team there is a totally different set of requirements and challenges.
-The book gives a description of a team manager as an `engineering lead` - in this role there is less time spent writing code but team managers still engage in small technical deliverables (bug fixes, small features) without blocking/slowing the progress of their team.
+The book describes a team manager as an `engineering lead` - in this role there is less time spent writing code but team managers still engage in small technical deliverables (bug fixes, small features) without blocking/slowing the progress of their team.
 It's not just writing code anymore though, it's identifying bottlenecks and removing blockers for their teams success.
 A good team manager isn't about having technical knowledge, although that helps, the work of supporting people is far more important to management success.

 The team manager will often help identify the most high-value projects and keep their team focused on these projects - this involves partnering closely with the product lead to ensure deliverables are met.
 Part of the management role also includes identifying headcount and other recruiting needs.
 This role also includes managing the technical roadmap for their product group, communicating timeline, scope and risks to their product/group pillar partners, identifying tech debt, doing cost benefit analysis for resolving debt, and helping communicate timelines for prioritizing this to the management team.